In this issue, we talk about the following:

 Minimize the number of subqueries.

-Could you try to use INNER join as little as possible when you can get the same output using LEFT/RIGHT join?
+Use INNER join as little as possible when you can get the same output using LEFT/RIGHT join

 For retrieving the same dataset, frequently try to use temporary sources.